programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 double hyphen (as with `–help` above) modifies, adds a sub-command, or specifies some sort of parameter to the command.

-For Windows users, if you got the error *‘exception in thread “main” java.lang.NoClassDefFoundError:’* it might be because you installed `MALLET` somewhere other than in the `C:\` directory.
+For Windows users, if you got the error *'exception in thread "main" java.lang.NoClassDefFoundError:'* it might be because you installed `MALLET` somewhere other than in the `C:\` directory.
 For instance, installing `MALLET` at `C:\Program Files\mallet` will produce this error message.
 The second thing to check is that your environment variable is